RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### Task

-- Working as part of a team of 1-3 people, please pick a paper of interest to you, with code and data that are available, published anytime since 2019, in an American Economic Association [journal](https://www.aeaweb.org/journals).
+- Working as part of a team of up to three people, please pick a paper of interest to you, with code and data that are available, published anytime since 2019, in an American Economic Association [journal](https://www.aeaweb.org/journals).
 These journals are: 'American Economic Review', 'AER: Insights', 'AEJ: Applied Economics', 'AEJ: Economic Policy', 'AEJ: Macroeconomics', 'AEJ: Microeconomics', 'Journal of Economic Literature', 'Journal of Economic Perspectives', 'AEA Papers & Proceedings'.
 - Following the [*Guide for Accelerating Computational Reproducibility in the Social Sciences*](https://bitss.github.io/ACRE/), please complete a **replication**^[This terminology is used following @barba2018terminologies, but it is the opposite of that used by BITSS.] of at least three graphs, tables, or a combination, from that paper, using the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org).
 Note the DOI of your replication.
 - Working in an entirely reproducible way then conduct a **reproduction** based on two or three aspects of the paper, and write a short paper about that.
   - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, and references.